Karunyakp/karunyakp/README.md

 # 👋 Hey, I'm Karunya!
-### 💻 Aspiring Software Engineer | ⚙️ Tech Explorer | 🎯 GATE CSE 2027 Aspirant
+### 💻 Aspiring Software Engineer | ⚙️ Tech Explorer | Coding Aficionado

 > _"Writing code with logic, learning with curiosity, and vibing with ambition."_

 ### 🚀 About Me
 I'm a Computer Science student who’s obsessed with tech, passionate about problem-solving, and always hunting for new things to learn.